ONSdigital/ons-ppt/learning_resources/data_analysis/epidemiological_analysis/impact_analysis/README.md

-Because the underlying dummy data is randomly generated (no real relationship between variables), several results are expected to show "no signal" — e.g. regression predictors with p > 0.05, a low Cronbach's alpha, or a small-area model that shrinks fully to the overall mean.
+Because the underlying dummy data is randomly generated (no real relationship between variables), several results are expected to show "no signal" .e.g. regression predictors with p > 0.05, a low Cronbach's alpha, or a small-area model that shrinks fully to the overall mean.
 These are correct outputs given random input, not bugs.
 Once real survey data is used in place of the dummy CSV, the same code will surface genuine patterns.